Skip to main content

 When to Release (and When Not To)

-This is the step where people actually lose money — the gap between "buyer says they paid" and you releasing the crypto from escrow.
-Check your actual banking app — not notifications.
+This is where people actually get cleaned out.
+The gap between "buyer says they paid" and you hitting the release button is where every scam lives.
+Open your banking app.
+Not your notifications — your actual app.
 Push notifications and SMS can be spoofed.
-Open your banking app, log in, look at your balance.
+Log in.
+Look at your real balance.
 Is the exact amount there?
-Is the status "completed" — not "pending"?
+Does the status say "completed" — not "pending"?
 A pending transfer can be reversed.
-Don't release crypto on a pending payment.
+Release crypto on a pending payment and you deserve what happens next.
 Check whether the sender name matches the buyer's verified name on the exchange.
-Mismatched names can mean a stolen payment method.
-Screenshot your bank balance, the transaction confirmation, and the trade chat before releasing.
-If a dispute happens later, evidence decides the outcome.
-And ignore verbal pressure — "I paid, just release it" / "my bank confirmed it" / "it's processing."
-Only confirmed, settled funds in your account.
-Payment method notes: - MoMo (Vietnam): Check app balance directly — SMS notifications are commonly spoofed. - GCash (Philippines): Verify in transaction history, not text messages. - UPI (India): Check your bank account, not just the UPI app notification. - PIX (Brazil): Instant and irreversible once completed — verify amount in bank app. - Bank transfer: International wires can take 1-3 days.
-Wait for full receipt.
+Name mismatch = stolen payment method.
+Do not release.
+Screenshot everything — bank balance, transaction confirmation, trade chat — before you hit release.
+When the dispute comes (and it will come eventually), the person with evidence wins.
+The person without it loses.
+Buyers will beg.
+"I already paid, just release."
+"My bank confirmed it."
+"It's processing, bro."
+Ignore all of it.
+The only thing that matters is settled funds in your account.
+Everything else is noise.
+Every payment method has its own way of lying to you: - MoMo (Vietnam): SMS confirmations are spoofed constantly.
+Open the actual app, check your actual balance. - GCash (Philippines): Same deal — verify in transaction history, not the text message that popped up. - UPI (India): Check your bank account balance, not the UPI notification.
+They're trivially different things. - PIX (Brazil): Instant and irreversible once completed — one of the safer methods, but still verify in the bank app. - Bank transfer: International wires take 1-3 days.
+Do not release until the money has fully landed.
+"Processing" is not "received."

 Locking Down Your Account and Wallet

-Two-factor authentication device for secure account access 2FA: Use Google Authenticator, Authy, or Microsoft Authenticator — not SMS.
-If someone SIM-swaps your number, they intercept your codes.
-Authenticator apps generate codes on your device, no phone number involved.
+Two-factor authentication device for secure account access 2FA: Google Authenticator, Authy, or Microsoft Authenticator.
+Not SMS.
+If someone SIM-swaps your number — and in Nigeria, the Philippines, and Latin America, they will try — they intercept every code.
+Authenticator apps live on your device hardware.
+No phone number, no hijack.
 Write down the backup key on paper when you set it up.
-Password: Don't reuse your exchange password anywhere.
-Use a password manager (Bitwarden is free).
-Anti-phishing code: Binance and OKX let you set a custom phrase that appears in every real email from them.
-No code = phishing.
-Bookmarks: Type binance.com and okx.com once, bookmark them, always use those bookmarks.
-Scammers buy Google ads with lookalike URLs.
-Hardware wallet: For anything over $1,000 long-term, move it off the exchange to a Ledger or Trezor.
-Clipboard malware: A type of malware replaces crypto addresses on your clipboard with the attacker's address.
-You paste what you think is yours — but it isn't.
-Before sending, verify the first and last 6 characters of any pasted address.
-For large amounts, send $1 first as a test.
+Lose that key, lose access.
+That simple.
+Password: If your exchange password is the same one you use for anything else, you're already compromised.
+Use a password manager.
+Bitwarden is free.
+No excuses.
+Anti-phishing code: Binance and OKX let you set a custom phrase that appears in every legitimate email.
+Set it up right now.
+If an email shows up without your code, it's a scam.
+Delete it.
+Bookmarks: Type binance.com and okx.com once.
+Bookmark them.
+Never click an exchange link from Google, email, or anyone's DMs.
+Scammers buy Google ads with URLs one character off.
+People fall for it every single day.
+Hardware wallet: Anything over $1,000 sitting on an exchange is money you're lending to strangers.
+Move it to a Ledger or Trezor.
+Your keys, your coins.
+Their keys, their coins.
+Clipboard malware: Malware that swaps the crypto address on your clipboard.
+You paste what you think is your address — it isn't.
+This one has cost people hundreds of thousands.
+Before every send, verify the first and last 6 characters of the pasted address against the original.
+For large amounts, send $1 first.
 Use address whitelisting on Binance/OKX to lock withdrawals to pre-approved addresses only.

 When a Trade Goes Wrong

 Digital security protection concept If something feels off, don't release the crypto.
 Escrow only protects you while the funds are held.
 On Binance P2P, click "Appeal" in the trade window.
 Upload bank transaction screenshots, payment confirmations, and chat screenshots.
 Don't negotiate outside the platform — scammers try to move the conversation to Telegram to "resolve it privately."
 OKX has a similar arbitration system.
 Open an appeal, submit evidence, wait for review.
 If the platform can't resolve it: file a police report (P2P fraud is criminal in many countries), keep all evidence with timestamps, and contact your bank — some fraud-related transfers can be reported.
 Simple disputes usually resolve the same day.
-Chargebacks and identity mismatches can take several days.
+Chargebacks and identity mismatches drag on for days.
+The people who get burned are the ones who skip the boring parts — escrow, screenshots, verification, patience.
+Every scam victim I've talked to says the same thing afterward: "I knew something felt off but I released anyway."
+Trust that instinct.
+The $200 you're trying to save on a trade is not worth the $2,000 you'll lose when it goes sideways.
 For security tools like Revoke.cash (token approval checker) and address screening, see our tools page.
 For buying guides and cost comparisons by country, we cover those separately.

 Ready to get started?